About RUPI

 Dr. Cedar Barstow

-Founder & Executive Director Emerita
+Founder & Executive Director Emerita of the Right Use of Power Institute

-Cedar is a consultant and teacher on ethics and ethical issues.
+Cedar (she/her) is a consultant and teacher on ethics and ethical issues.
 She has been designing, developing, and teaching this approach since 1994.
 Cedar’s background includes 30 years as a psychotherapist and 25 years as a teacher.

 She is the author of books and articles on ethics, counseling with elders, women and independence, and psychotherapy and spirituality.
 Cedar is also a Hakomi Experiential Psychology Trainer and a member of the Naropa University Adjunct Faculty.